New Zealand House of Representatives: Committee of the whole House

 When a bill reaches the committee of the whole House stage, the House resolves itself "into committee", that is, it forms a committee consisting of all MPs (as distinct from a select committee, which consists only of a few members).
 When the House is "in committee", it is able to operate in a slightly less formal way than usual.

 During a committee of the whole House, a bill is debated in detail, usually "part by part" (a "part" is a grouping of clauses).
 MPs may make five-minute speeches on a particular part or provision of the bill and may propose further amendments, but theoretically should not make general speeches on the bill's overall goals or principles (that should have occurred at the second reading).

-Sometimes a member may advertise the proposed amendments beforehand by having them printed on a Supplementary Order Paper; this is common for amendments proposed by government ministers.
-Some Supplementary Order Papers are very extensive, and, if agreed to, can result in major amendments to bills.
-On rare occasions, Supplementary Order Papers are referred to select committees for comment.
+Sometimes a member may advertise the proposed amendments beforehand by having them printed on an Amendment Paper (known as Supplementary Order Papers prior to the 54th Parliament); this is common for amendments proposed by government ministers.
+Some Amendment Papers are very extensive, and, if agreed to, can result in major amendments to bills.
+On rare occasions, Amendment Papers are referred to select committees for comment.

 The extent to which a bill changes during this process varies.
 If the select committee that considered the bill did not have a government majority and made significant alterations, the Government may make significant "corrective" amendments.
 There is some criticism that bills may be amended to incorporate significant policy changes without the benefit of select committee scrutiny or public submissions, or even that such major changes can be made with little or no notice.
 However, under the MMP system when the Government is less likely to have an absolute majority, any amendments will usually need to be negotiated with other parties to obtain majority support.

 The Opposition may also put forward wrecking amendments.
 These amendments are often just symbolic of their contrasting policy position, or simply intended to delay the passage of the bill through the sheer quantity of amendments for the committee of the whole House to vote on.

 Third reading

 The final reading takes the same format as the first and second readings—a two-hour debate with MPs making ten-minute speeches.
 The speeches once again refer to the bill in general terms, and represent the final chance for debate.
 A final vote is taken.
 If a bill passes its third reading, it is passed on to the governor-general, who will (assuming constitutional conventions are followed) give it Royal Assent as a matter of law.
-The title is changed from a bill to an Act, and it becomes law.
+The title is changed from a bill to an act, and it becomes law.